ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 This document provides two general purpose methods for associating statements of preference with assets that are transferred using HTTP.

+The mechanisms in this document can be applied to any content type, provided that the content is obtained using HTTP (and maybe FTP).
+Future work might define how preferences might be indicated for alternative content distribution or acquisition methods, such as email.

-This is intended to be complementary with other mechanisms.
+The attachment mechanism in this document are intended to be complementary with other mechanisms.

 ### Embedded Preferences